-For the most comprehensive view of the Windsor, it is best for you to choose a hotel and accommodation in the Windsor, Maidenhead or Ascot region.
-There are large number hotels there, from practical and no-frills accommodations to ones that present and exceptional degree of luxury.
+For the most comprehensive view of Windsor, it is best for you to choose a hotel and accommodation in the Windsor, Maidenhead or Ascot region.
+There is a large number of hotels there, from practical and no-frills accommodations to ones that present an exceptional degree of luxury.
 Choose one that suits your taste and budget.

 Apart from hotels, there are a large number of guest and self-accommodation facilities that are available at Windsor.
 You can also opt for campus or hostel accommodation.

-There are large number of restaurants and pubs that are spread all over the Windsor and Maidenhead region.
+There is a large number of restaurants and pubs that are spread all over the Windsor and Maidenhead region.
 You can find multi-cuisine restaurants as well as traditional English style pubs that serve excellent food and drinks.